 Use a USB drive formatted with FAT, ext4, or NTFS and name it CONFIG (case sensitive).
 Create an

-Windows instructions how to generate and use private/public keys with Putty are here.
+Windows instructions for how to generate and use private/public keys with Putty are here.
 Instead of the droplet instructions, add the public key as per above instructions.

 Alternative instructions, for Mac, Windows and Linux can be found here.